ariannap13/VeganCollectiveAction/code/README.md

 # ReadMe

-This file serves as a documentation of the code related to the paper "The Role of Discourse Narratives in Shaping Collective Action:
+This file serves as a documentation of the code related to the paper "Narratives of Collective Action in YouTube's Discourse on Veganism", accepted at ICWSM 2024.
-Plant-Based Challenges on YouTube as a Case Study".

 ## Packages

 All analyses were run on Python 3.8.16.
 Required libraries and versions are specified in `requirements.txt`.

 ## Overall pipeline

+All scripts and notebooks are in the `code` folder.

 ### Video data collection and cleaning